egorpol/FFTimbre/readme.md

 - We take a table of frequency/amplitude pairs (e.g., from [audiospylt](https://github.com/egorpol/audiospylt)) as the target.
 - We compare target and synthesized spectra using multiple similarity metrics:
-  - Itakura–Saito, Spectral Convergence, Cosine, Euclidean, Manhattan, KL, Pearson, MFCC distance.
+  - Itakura-Saito, Spectral Convergence, Cosine, Euclidean, Manhattan, KL, Pearson, MFCC distance.
 - We optimize synthesis parameters using multiple global optimizers:
   - Differential Evolution (DE), Dual Annealing (DA), Basin Hopping (BH).
 A graphical overview: